JamesCWeber/PWC-Power-BI-Project-Part-3-Diversity-Dashboard/README.md

 This data was provided to me by the PwC Power BI microinternship hosted by Forage.
 A copy of the data is included in this repository under the file name: 03 Diversity-Inclusion-Dataset.xlsx.

 ## Data Attributes
+The data is PhoneNow's customer data.
+It includes data on customer demographics, payment data, and the type of services they subscribed to.
+The date ranges from Jan.
+1 2021 to Mar.
+31 2021.
+* Employee ID - A unique number used to identify an employee.
+* Gender - The gender of the employee (male or female).
+* Job Level after FY20 promotions - The employee's job level after the fiscal year 2020 promotions.
+* New hire FY20? - Whether or not the employee is a new hire in fiscal year 2020.
+* FY20 Performance Rating - The performance rating for an employee during fiscal year 2020.
+The higher the rating, the better the performance.
+* Promotion in FY21? - Whether or not the employee will be promoted in fiscal year 2021.
+* In base group for Promotion FY21 -
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a
+* a